To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 The easiest way to keep your cameras safe from hackers is to change your password regularly and never use the same password for more than one account.
 Never include personal information like birthdays or names in your passwords.
 Doing this makes you an easy target.
 Create complex passwords that string together random characters with a combination of numbers, symbols and both uppercase and lowercase letters.

-If you want a simple way to keep up with all your passwords, get a password manager like Lastpass.
+If you want a simple way to keep up with all your passwords, get a password manager like Dashlane or Lastpass.
 These managers can generate, store and automatically insert your passwords online.

 3. Update Your Firmware